Kartohan/CV-application-TOP-project/README.md

 - React and its components.
 Classes, events, state and props.
 Ways to declare methods.<br>
 - And of course NPM, a little bit Git, CSS and JSX.<br>

+  03.09.2022 - Due to the TOP assigment change all class components into functional components.
+Learn how to use some hooks (useEffect, useState)<br>

 Link - https://kartohan.github.io/CV-application-TOP-project/